-This is a repost of an article that was originally posted on 15 February 2017.
-I have reposted this in light of current controversy on the Finkel Report.
+This is a repost of an article that was originally posted on 14 June 2017.
+I have reposted this in light of current controversy on extending the life of coal fired generators.

 Pleading by the Business Council and others for bipartisanship on energy policy is a political cover for their past and very politically partisan support of the Coalition on energy policy such as an Emissions Trading Scheme and a carbon price.